es

 Pego

-The name of Pinyata comes from the pinyata dance held in Pego in the past on the first Lent Sunday.
-The first Pinyata came out of four pubs and gathered in the Town Hall Square at midnight, where the different comparsas, together with its partners, dressed in rigorous mourning, carried their monument, in keeping with the Carnival, to burn it to the beat of the music and the percussion.
+The name ‘pinyata’ comes from a dance held in Pego on the first Sunday of Lent before the Spanish Civil War.
+The original Pinyata gathered in the Town Hall Square at midnight, where the various fiesta groups and their companions, dressed as mourners, paraded and finally burned their Carnival-related monument to the tune of music and percussion.

-Years later (1992) the correfocs would be incorporated as the end of the fiesta and as a new way to celebrate the fire, symbol of this magic night.
-Other events that have been spontaneously incorporated are: photography competitions, fancy dress and comparsas competitions, dresses exhibitions, tv programmes, radio, etc.
+Years later, in 1992, the correfocs (see above) were added to the fiesta programme as the culmination of the festivities and as a new way to celebrate fire – the symbol of this magical night.
+Other events that have been progressively and spontaneously incorporated into the celebrations include photography competitions, fancy dress contests and parades, dress exhibitions, radio programmes, etc.

 Mar